arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 Normalization values are computed for fields which are processed with Analyzers that have the `"norm"` feature enabled.
 These values are used to score fairer if the same tokens occur repeatedly, to emphasize these documents less.

+You can also enable this option to always cache auxiliary data used for querying fields that are indexed with Geo Analyzers in memory for all fields by default.
+This can improve the performance of geo-spatial queries.

 Default: `false`